 There are both summer and a winter versions of the show which makes it a year-round event.
 The summer show runs from May until October while the winter show runs from November until April.
 They are similar.
 The winter edition has snow on the ground and starts earlier in the day (because the sun goes down earlier).
 You also have to dress for the cold.
 Both versions are magical.

-For 2021, the summer show runs from May 21st until October 11th.
-From June 24th to September 12th Vallea Lumina is open every night.
+For 2021, the summer show ran from May 21st until October 11th.
+From June 24th to September 12th Vallea Lumina was open every night.
 At other times, it’s closed on Mondays and Tuesdays.
-Exact dates and times for the 2021/22 winter show are still to be determined as of early June 2021.
+The winter show runs on most days between November 26th in 2021 and April 18th in 2022.

 Hours and Admission

 Throughout the summer, the time of the first show changes depending on when the sun sets.
-In June and July the event kicks off at 10:00 pm.
-By October, that has changed to around 7:30 pm.
+In June and July in 2021 the event kicked off at 10:00 pm.
+By October, that had changed to around 7:30 pm.
 No matter when it starts, new shows begin from the main camp about every 20 minutes.

 The full length of the summer show is between around 45 and 60 minutes.
 The winter show is shorter at around 30 to 45 minutes.
-Of the two, the summer show is a bit more expensive.
+Of the two, the summer show is a bit more expensive, but also longer and with more things to see.

-As of the summer of 2021, tickets for the summer show are $35 for adults (ages 16+) and $30 for youth (ages 6-15).
+Tickets for the summer show in 2021 were $35 for adults (ages 16+) and $30 for youth (ages 6-15).
 For the winter show the tickets are about $30 for adults and $25 for youth.
 Children ages 5 years and younger are free year-round.
 It’s recommended that you buy tickets in advance online.

 For tickets and full details, see the Vallea Lumina website.